jamesdube/LaravelNewsApp/Privacy Policy.md

 # Privacy Policy

 ### Personal identification information
 [Laravel News App](https://play.google.com/store/apps/details?id=com.jamesdube.laravelnewsapp) does not collect or share personal information.
-That is our privacy policy in a nutshell.
-This is includes your name, email address, age or any details that can be used to identify you.
+That is our privacy policy in a nutshell, this includes your name, email address, age or any details that can be used to identify you.

 ### Fabric Crashlytics